-From a model-based perspective, selecting the covariate functions that do not contribute to treatment effect heterogeneity as the $g(\bm{x})$ set will tend to minimize estimator error.
-Thus, we implement the absolute value of the one-step doubly robust estimator of treatment effect modification, proposed by \cite{boileau_nonparametric_2025}, as the model-based metric to use within Algorithm \ref{alg:adaptive}; in step four the minimum of this metric is used to identify $b^*(\bm{X})$.
-Our model-based estimator is a cross-fit style estimator to preserve downstream inference.
-We provide further discussion about this metric and model-based estimator in supplementary Section \ref{sec:extra_mb_estimator_supp}.
+From a model-based perspective, selecting the covariate functions that do not modify the treatment effect as $g(\bm{x})$ will tend to minimize estimator error.
+Thus, we implement the absolute value of the one-step doubly robust estimator of treatment effect modification, proposed by \cite{boileau_nonparametric_2025}, as the model-based metric to use within Algorithm \ref{alg:adaptive}; in step four, the minimum of this metric is used to identify $b^*(\bm{x})$.
+Our model-based estimator is a cross-fit style estimator to preserve downstream inference; we provide further discussion of this model-based metric and estimator in supplementary Section \ref{sec:extra_mb_estimator_supp}.
 For either metric/estimator, Algorithm \ref{alg:adaptive} can be initiated with a non-empty $b(\bm{x})^-$ set (step 2) if there are covariates that one wants to include in the $g(\bm{x})$ set \textit{a priori}.
 If minimizing error with respect to the ATE is not a priority, $g(\bm{x})$ could be chosen such that the modified $g(\bm{x})$ population is of scientific interest which we discuss further in supplementary Section \ref{sec:guidance_implement_supp}.